-Curiosity Rover Is Back to Limited Science Operations on Mars, NASA Says
+Curiosity Rover Is Back to Limited Science Operations on Mars

 NASA has had quite a bit on its plate recently between its Hubble Space Telescope entering safe mode, the prolonged silence from its Opportunity rover, and a technical issue with its Curiosity rover on Mars.
 But one bright spot appears to be the return of some science operations by Curiosity following a memory anomaly last month.
 While it’s not totally back up to full operations, Curiosity will be able to transmit data to its team while they work on its recovery.

-Sharing the news in an enthusiastic post on NASA’s website on Friday, the Curiosity team announced that it had made progress on diagnosing an anomaly that occurred in mid-September.
+Sharing the news in an enthusiastic post on NASA’s website on Friday, Sarah Lamm of the Curiosity team announced that it had made progress on diagnosing an anomaly that occurred in mid-September.
 After its engineers switched the rover back to its A-side computer, the Mars explorer was able to send back an image of the Martian surface at Vera Rubin Ridge utilizing a camera it hasn’t used since 2013.

-“Thanks to our hard-working engineers, Curiosity is ready for limited science operations while the anomaly work continues,” NASA said.
+“Thanks to our hard-working engineers, Curiosity is ready for limited science operations while the anomaly work continues,” Lamm wrote.

 Curiosity, which explores the planet’s Gale crater, is currently using its A-side computer until the team is able to determine the cause of its glitch.
 The rover swapped to the B-side of its two redundant computers after its A-side became corrupted back in 2013, about 200 days into its mission.
 Earlier this month, engineers at NASA’s Jet Propulsion Laboratory commanded the rover to switch “brains” in order to allow the Curiosity team to do a full diagnosis of the issue that had been affecting its memory since September 15.